 If a faculty member neglects the responsibilities outlined in this section, the Department Head may first address the problem informally, ensuring expectations are clear, offering appropriate guidance and support, and establishing a timeline for a resolution.
 If the issue remains uncorrected, or, if the issue is of sufficient merit that the Department Head feels an informal conversation is not appropriate, a formal meeting will be held to address the neglect, offer guidance and support, and establish a timeline for resolution.
 The Department Head must document all interactions and recommendations from this meeting in writing, and provide a copy to the faculty member.
 Subsequently, if the faculty member does not remedy the areas of neglect within the given period, the Department Head and the Dean will meet with the faculty member and shall reprimand the faculty member in writing through the annual evaluation report.
-If the faculty member may be subject to suspension or dismissal in accordance with the procedures set forth in Section VI of this Handbook.
+If the faculty member continues to neglect Institute responsibilities after the letter of reprimand, the faculty member may be subject to suspension or dismissal in accordance with the procedures set forth in Section VI of this Handbook.